Alayah Might Have Caught Victoria P. In a Lie in The Bachelor: Women Tell All Sneak Peek

 Can you hear that?
 The waves, the clinking ice, the quiet sobs?
 It's the distant call of Bachelor in Paradise, beckoning Victoria P. and Alayah into its tender, sandy embrace this summer.

-The Bachelor: Women Tells All airs on Monday at 8 p.m., and the two-night finale airs the next week on ABC.
+The Bachelor: The Women Tell All airs on Monday at 8 p.m., and the two-night finale airs the next week on ABC.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.